 “The power of small is very important here,” said Cantu.
 “Students get attracted to the smaller class size here, and beyond that, they look at our academics and the feel of the university.
 The power of small is really the embodiment of having that personalized attention, knowing the students, giving them the support system that they really need to be more successful.
 That takes place from enrollment, to the ability to get engaged and involved in so many different activities on campus.”
 Like so many alumni say about the Great Debate, Schreiner creates an atmosphere in which shy students can become involved and flourish within its setting.

 He notes that students from small towns throughout the Texas Hill Country, as well as from San Antonio, Houston, and the Rio Grande Valley, gravitate to Schreiner.

 This year’s six-day program will be from June 26 through July 1.
-For more information on NHI, including specific details on the Great Debate program, or this year’s full slate of program dates, visit the NHI website.
+For more information on NHI, including specific details on the Great Debate program, (sponsored in part by State Farm), or this year’s full slate of program dates, visit the NHI website.